Ravi River: River course

 The main Ravi River flows through the base of Dalhousie hill, past the Chamba town.
 It is at an elevation of 2807 ft (where a long wooden bridge existed to cross the Ravi River).
 It flows into the south-west, near Dalhousie, and then cuts a gorge in the Dhauladhar Range, before entering the Punjab plain near Madhopur and Pathankot.
 It then flows along the Indo–Pak border for 80 km before entering Pakistan and joining the Chenab River.
 The total length of the river is about 725 km.

 The Ujh River is another major tributary of the Ravi River.
-Its source is in the Kailash mountains at an elevation of 4300 m, close to the Bhaderwah Mountains in Jammu district.
+Its source is in the Kailash mountains at an elevation of 4300 m, close to the Bhaderwah Mountains in the Jammu district.
 After flowing for 100 km, it joins Ravi at Nainkot in Pakistan.

 As the Ravi flows past Lahore in Pakistan (26 km below Amritsar in India) it is called "The river of Lahore" since that city is on its eastern bank.
 After passing through Lahore the river takes a turn at Kamalia and then debouches into the Chenab River, south of the town of Ahmadpur Sial.
 On its western bank is the town of Shahdara Bagh with the Tomb of Jahangir and the Tomb of Noor Jahan.